EvanWY/PortfolioSources/_posts/2015-12-15-tinyempire.md

 ---
 layout: portfolio_entry
 title: Tiny Empire
+timetext: Feb 2015 to May 2015
 subtitle: Feb 2015 to May 2015
 image: /img/tinyempire/cover.jpg
-category: game
+category: commercialgame
 ---

 Tiny Empire is a Three-Kingdoms-themed strategic game, players can change formation of generals and cast special skill to win battles.
 I work as a front-end programmer in this game, using Cocos 2D and Lua.